fau-masters-collected-works-cgarbin/shap-experiments-image-classification/README.md

 In the plot for the accurate network we can see that all samples have at least one class (digit) with favorable attributions (red).
 The plot is dotted with red areas.
 In the inaccurate network we don't see the same pattern.
 The plot is mainly gray.

 **RESEARCH QUESTION 2**: Giving this pattern, is it possible to use the distribution of attributions across samples to determine if a network is accurate (or not)?
-In other words, if all we have is the feature attributions for a resonable number of cases, but don't have the actual vs. predicted labels, could we use that to determine that a network is accurate (or not)?
+In other words, if all we have is the feature attributions for a reasonable number of cases, but don't have the actual vs. predicted labels, could we use that to determine that a network is accurate (or not)?

 | Accurate                              | Inaccurate                                |
 | ------------------------------------- | ----------------------------------------- |
 | ![Accurate](figures/accurate-all.png) | ![Inaccurate](figures/inaccurate-all.png) |

+## Code

+See instructions [here](./running-the-code.md) to prepare the environment and run the code.